huntdatacenter/docs/docs/do-science/hunt-workbench/installation.md

 ::: tip Further reading

 See our [HUNT Workbench principles](/do-science/hunt-workbench/principles/) section to learn more about your new environment.
-For more practical advices on how to install your Python/R packages head over to [Workbench FAQ](/do-science/hunt-workbench/faq/).
+For more practical advises on how to install your Python/R packages head over to [Workbench FAQ](/do-science/hunt-workbench/faq/).

 :::